 |Year group||Home learning email address|

-Further information and latest advice
+Links to further information and latest advice

 DfE advice for parents and carers

 What parents and carers need to know about schools, colleges and other educational settings during the coronavirus outbreak: Information for parents and carers about going back to schools, nurseries and colleges in the autumn term

 The best way to wash your hands! https://www.nhs.uk/live-well/healthy-body/best-way-to-wash-your-hands/

 Direct medical concerns

 The Department for Education coronavirus (COVID-19) helpline and the PHE Advice Service (option 1) is available to answer any questions you have about coronavirus (COVID-19) relating to education settings and children’s social care.

 Please listen carefully to all of the available options before selecting the most appropriate option.